 Tell us about your soundtrack work…

-Seven songs by Folk-Jazz-Arabe form a major part of soundtrack that we were commissioned to write for a documentary by a Valencian production company called Volya.
-The documentary is called ‘Sobre El Cielo de Azerbaiyan’ and is the true story of how, during the Second World War, exiled Spanish Republican pilots with Spanish Civil War experience were asked to fly to Azerbaijan to train Soviets pilots in record time.
+Seven songs by Folk-Jazz-Arabe form the official soundtrack that we were commissioned to write for a documentary by a Valencian production company called Volya.
+The documentary is called ‘Sobre El Cielo de Azerbaiyan’ (Over the Sky of Azerbaijan) and is the true story of how, during the Second World War, exiled Spanish Republican pilots with Spanish Civil War experience were asked to fly to Azerbaijan to train Soviets pilots in record time.
 The war was on so time was of the essence.
 Azerbaijan produced 70% of the Soviet Union’s oil and Hitler knew that if he captured Azerbaijan’s oil he would probably win the war.
 Even before the outbreak of war, British & French intelligence was aware of the importance of Azerbaijan’s oil supply and had even considered destroying it to thwart a potential Nazi victory…even Stalin considered it as the war went on!